Picture Postcard Workflow: Overview and Comments

 I find the combination of these two effects (put on two separate layers in one group) rather confusing.
 Try the action for a colorful image, and you will notice that the Color effect is much more pronounced than the Luminosity effect.
 However, despite the action as a whole is called H-K, I believe the color part has little or nothing to do with the Helmholtz-Kohlrausch effect.
 Instead, it is a preparation for the Color Boost and MMM steps that follow.
 Distribute saturation better over the image so that the Color Boost steps give a more pleasing effect.
 Fair enough (and pretty effective indeed), but that's not what the Helmholtz-Kohlrausch effect is about, is it?

 Whether the real H-K layer (the one for contrast) also yields better results later, I am not convinced.
 The whole idea of applying the H-K effect which our visual system already seems to apply itself, feels illogical.
 Our eyes see neutrals darker than strong colors, so the logical step would be to counter that and make the neutrals lighter, not darker.
-But no, this step is not a correction, it is an enhancement that gives many pictures a benificial "deeper look".
+But no, this step is not a correction, it is an enhancement that gives many pictures a beneficial "deeper look".

 I'm sure at some time I will have a lot to say about this action, but for now I've said enough.
+Figure 6 shows the effect.
+Note darkening and desaturating of certain image areas.

 Step 8.
 Desaturate skintone

-Similar to the previous Color part of the H-K action, this action reduces saturation on skin tones.
+Similar to the previous Color part of the H-K action, this action reduces saturation of skin tones.
 Obviously, the action doesn't do face or skin recognition, but applies to certain color ranges only.
 Consequently, it may touch non-skin areas too.
 Wood colors specifically seem to suffer from that.
 Usually, a simple mask is sufficient when this side-effect is unwanted.

 The benefit of this step is evident, but I question its place in the workflow.
 In my opinion, the logical order would be to apply the Color Boost steps first and then determine if and how much to reduce the effect for skin tones.
 The workflow suggests the other way round.
 First, reduce skin tone color, then boost the whole image's colors.
 Fair enough, but what if the resulting image is too colorful except for the skins (so, less skin tone reduction would be required)?
 Or the other way round, what if the skins are already oversaturated but the rest of the image could use more color?